 Wilder Park Conservatory Restoration Project

-The beloved Wilder Park Conservatory is currently undergoing a major restoration, made possible by a $1.84 million state grant, which demonstrates the continued commitment of the community and the District to this special historic place.
+The beloved Wilder Park Conservatory recently underwent a major restoration, made possible by a $1.84 million state grant, which demonstrates the continued commitment of the community and the District to this special historic place.
 The project has allowed for improved green technologies and energy efficiencies with the installation of new HVAC components, glazing system and the use of modern materials reducing energy loss and improving growing space.
 The horticulture operation provides community beautification and educational programs for adults and youth and is a regional resource for the study of plants and ecosystems, making it a popular destination for school groups.
-The Conservatory will host three shows in 2014 beginning with the Spring Flower Show in late April followed by two seasonal flower shows.
+The Conservatory will host three shows in 2015 beginning with the Spring Flower Show at the end of March followed by two seasonal flower shows.

 Since 1993, native plants have been raised in the greenhouses for transplanting to natural areas.
 The number of prairie grasses, forbs, and woodland flowers raised in the greenhouses has grown from 500 to nearly 12,000 each year.